WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 If an attacker gains control over a frontend server, any user who visits that server while they have control can have their web app upgraded to a hostile version.
-On the other hand, native applications either control their own update process or delegate it to an app store that can enforce that upgrades are signed by the same certificate as the original application.
-This means that to upgrade users to a hostile version of a native app (that follows best practices), attackers will usually have to compromise a build system instead of just a frontend, which is usually much more difficult.
-This gives security-sensitive applications an incentive to build native apps instead of web apps.
+On the other hand, native applications either control their own update process or delegate it to an app store, which allows them to protect users by requiring that updates are signed by a trusted key.
+This protection isn't perfect---it's a Trust-On-First-Use mechanism that doesn't protect users who first install the application while the attacker controls the server they get it from, and attackers can bypass it by compromising the app's build system---but since both of those risks also apply to web apps, it does make the attack surface for native applications smaller than for web apps.

-The initial installation of a native application isn't protected by this mechanism.
-Even in an app store, if a user is directed to the wrong application with a confusing name, they can get stuck on a hostile version.
-Thus, a Trust On First Use approach seems reasonable for the web as well.
+Not all application developers should choose to require signed updates, since doing so adds the risk of losing the signing key, but having this option gives security-sensitive applications an incentive to build native apps instead of web apps.

+It has been difficult to add a signature requirement for web app upgrades because we haven't had a way to sign web resources.
+Web Packaging is expected to provide that, so we'll be able to consider the best way to do it.

-Both HTTP Strict Transport Security (HSTS, {{?RFC6797}}) and HTTP Public Key Pinning (HPKP, {{?RFC7469}}) have established ways to pin assertions about a site's security for a bounded time after the first visit to a site.
-We could do the same with a web app's signing key, if we had a way to convey the signatures of the resources in the application.
-Web Packaging should provide such a way.
+Both HTTP Strict Transport Security (HSTS, {{?RFC6797}}) and HTTP Public Key Pinning (HPKP, {{?RFC7469}}) have established ways to pin assertions about a site's security for a bounded time after a visit.
+We could do the same with a web app's signing key.

-Note that HPKP [has been turned off in Chromium](https://groups.google.com/a/chromium.org/d/topic/blink-dev/he9tr7p3rZ8/discussion) because it was difficult to use and dangerous.
-There's some hope that pinning to one or more keys that are entirely under the control of the website could be easier to use, but it will still carry the risk of blocking access to the site.
+Note that HPKP [has been turned off in Chromium](https://groups.google.com/a/chromium.org/d/topic/blink-dev/he9tr7p3rZ8/discussion) because it was difficult to use and made it too easy to "brick" a website.
-Only sites with particularly stringent security needs should use this.
+Update-key pins could avoid the uncertainty about which CA keys to pin, although it was also possible to pin leaf certificates with HPKP.
+The design could also require an active Service Worker before enforcing the key pins, to reduce the chance that a site completely stops working if it loses its keys.
+Users would still have to be told to take manual action to make the site start updating again.
+Again, not all application developers should opt into this.

 One can think of a CDN as a potentially-compromised frontend and use this mechanism to limit the damage it can cause.
-However, this isn't a complete solution for an untrustworthy CDN.

-A related IETF proposal is Delegated Credentials for TLS ({{?I-D.ietf-tls-subcerts}}), but that proposal solves a different use case where a CDN or server needs the authority to serve abitrary or altered content.
-Given that need, the proposal merely limits the intervals and ciphers used by the deputized CDN/servers.
-In contrast, Web Packaging could allow content distribution without fully deputizing the servers performing distribution (at the cost of not supporting the same extent of use cases).
+However, this doesn't make it safe to use an untrustworthy CDN because of the risk to first-time users.

 Associated requirements: